 - The Master's Thesis must be a written account of a critical and scholarly investigation in an area of computer science.
 It may represent: (a) a piece of independent research (extensions and improvements of work in a given part of the field are acceptable at a level of novelty which is less than that required for a doctoral thesis); (b) a work of synthesis that gives new significance and insight to previously-known results; or (c) an important constructive contribution to the development of a computer application.
 The thesis may not be a digest of known results from the literature, a summary of a published report, company classified or government classified material, or dependent for its background on other non-available reports.
 The thesis topic should be chosen by mutual agreement between the student and their faculty supervisor.
 The thesis must be approved by the student's thesis committee.
 The committee consists of the thesis supervisor and two other faculty members who are determined in consultation with the thesis supervisor.
 The advisor and members of the thesis committee must be members of the Graduate Faculty in Computer Science.

 - In addition to submitting a copy of the completed Master's Thesis to the MS Director, the student is required to follow all thesis formatting, content, and submission guidelines from the School of Graduate Studies.

 Degree Completion Processing:

-There are several forms that must be filled out and submitted by the appropriate deadlines in order for the student who has fulfilled the above requirements to receive a Master's Degree.
+[IMPORTANT: ALL INFORMATION AND INSTRUCTIONS FOR GRADUATION FORMS/MATERIALS ARE PROVIDED IN THE APPROPRIATE CANVAS MODULES FOR MSCS] There are several forms that must be filled out and submitted by the appropriate deadlines in order for the student who has fulfilled the above requirements to receive a Master's Degree.
 It is the student's responsibility that all necessary paperwork be completed on time.
 Information and forms can be obtained from the M.S.
 Administrative Assistant